mhewett/legacy-ai/README.md

 very few people who can compile a C program for a multicore CPU by hand!)

-In the 1960s Automatic Programming evolved to address generating code in a high-level language like COBOL or FORTRAN from an even higher-level design.
+In the 1960s Automatic Programming evolved to address generating code in a high-level language like COBOL or FORTRAN from an even higher-level specification.
 As the software industry matured in the 1970s and 1980s, the descriptor "Automated Software Engineering" replaced the original name for the field.

 One branch of Automated Software Engineering research was based on specifying programs in formal logic, or by strictly specifying inputs and outputs of functions.